fls-bioinformatics-core/auto_process_ngs/docs/source/using/run_qc.rst

    or on R1 (for single-end data), to determine the strandedness of the sequence data

-For the single-cell data from ICELL8 and 10xGenomics Chromium
+For the single-cell RNA-seq data from ICELL8 and 10xGenomics Chromium
 platforms:

  * `fastqc`_ is run for each Fastq file